hashicorp/serf/demo/web-load-balancer/README.md

 At this stage, the load balancer is running HAProxy, and the web servers are running Apache, but they're not aware of each other in any way.

-Next, both nodes run `setup_serf.sh` which installs Serf and configures it to run.
+Next, all nodes run `setup_serf.sh` which installs Serf and configures it to run.
 This script also starts the Serf agent.
 For web servers, it also starts a task that continuosly tries to join the Serf cluster at address `10.0.0.5`, which happens to be the static IP assigned to the load balancer.